 Maybe you've heard, read, or thought that veneering is a difficult process.
-This is far from true and its doesn't take much to learn the basics.
+This is far from true and it doesn't take much to learn the basics.
 The methods are simple, the tools and supplies are readily available, and the learning curve is short and straight-forward.
 Over the many years that this website has been available, I've received countless emails from hobbyist woodworkers and seasoned professionals who wished they had learned about veneer and veneering sooner.
 Even non-woodworkers have expressed the simplicity of applying a veneer once they understood the basics.

-Here's what you need to get started in veneering.
+Here's what you need to get started in veneering:

 - Veneer - The thin wood that is applied to the surface of the project